abalone23/dual-timer/README.md

-# dual-timer
+# Dual-Timer
-Uses microbit and bar:bit battery case
+The dual timer uses button A and B for different time intervals.